HEIG-VD-DAI-Iseni-Jacobs/pictures-cli-editor/README.md

 ## Features

 - **Image Ratio Modification**: Modifies the format ratio of your image.
-For exampe, if you insert a squared image, it can crop it to 4/5.
+For example, if you insert a squared image, it can crop it to 4/5.
-- **Black and White Conversion**: Transform your image to grayscal.
+- **Black and White Conversion**: Transform your image to grayscale.
-- **Blur Effect**: Apply a blur effect on the whole image.
+- **Blur Effect**: Apply a blur effect on the whole image or part of it.
+Blur strength can be adjusted.

 ## Installation